 As soon as our area went into COVID-19 lockdown, I began contemplating our recording studio strategy for the near future.

 I've spoken with the artists that we work with here, and I've spoken with my peers in the business.
 I'm sure that we can still do what we do here at the LSRR, and we'll accomplish that by doing things safely, and smartly.

 This virus isn't going to stop the Lantern Sound Recording Rig from being an organic, friendly, and healthy home for the creation of recorded music, and more.

 The one thing we're pushing the [PAUSE] button on, for the time being, is a group of musicians sweating out take after take together, in the same exact space, at the same time, as we record.
-We're planning out how we can get back to that modus operandi as soon as it's possible.
+We're now separating all participants into individual spaces.

 Recordings-in-progress at the LSRR will be fully finished to artist's satisfaction.